 As you are slowly winched off the boat, the parasail carries you high over the waters off Kaanapali Beach.
 The views of the water and the beachfront are amazing.Continue to 12 of 20 below.

 You might be saying, "What?
 A museum on an island vacation?"
 But learning about the history and culture of the place that you are visiting lets you in on a whole new dimension of what you are seeing.

-Explore Lahaina Town and its numerous historic sites, the island's historic missionary homes, and/or one of its cultural gardens or centers.Continue to 13 of 20 below.
+Explore the Lahaina Heritage Museum and the town's numerous historic sites, the island's historic missionary homes, and/or one of its cultural gardens or centers.Continue to 13 of 20 below.

 13 of 20